TayDa64/Playa_Tay/spec.md

 # Playa Tay – Application Specification Plan

-### playa Tay's application specification plan, implement without losing already established functionalities.

 This document is the top-level specification for Playa Tay.
-It articulates the vision, locks in current invariants so we don’t regress, and points to detailed feature specs and plans maintained under `specs/`.
+It articulates current implementation status, locks in non-regression invariants, and points to detailed feature specs and plans maintained under `specs/`.

+**For the broader application vision and architecture blueprint, see [VISION.md](./VISION.md).**

 ## Overview
 - Tauri-first desktop app with selective Electron usage for niche capabilities (e.g., DRM) without bloating or weakening the base app.